In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 Filing a Voluntary Dismissal stops the case and can be filed at any time before the Judge enters a decision.

-However, if you voluntarily dismiss your case and later decide you want to move forward with a divorce again, you must start over.
+However, if you voluntarily dismiss your case and later decide you want to move forward with divorce again, you must start the process over.

 What if my spouse does not want a divorce but I do?

 It only takes one of you to want a divorce in North Carolina.
 You can’t be forced to stay married if you don’t want to.